Creatorless

 • which actions increase future value

 Markets decide.
+Opinions do not.

 7. What happens to creator fees?